The Phenom (film)

 The Phenom is a 2016 American sports drama film written and directed by Noah Buschel, starring Johnny Simmons, Paul Giamatti, and Ethan Hawke.
-The film was released on June 24, 2016, by RLJ Entertainment, and is loosely based on the early life and professional struggles of former Major League Baseball player Rick Ankiel.
+The film was released on June 24, 2016, by RLJ Entertainment, and is loosely based on the early life & struggles of former baseball player Rick Ankiel.

-Plot
+Premise

 A talented young pitcher struggles to throw strikes.
 The major league club sends him to a sports psychologist, where memories of his abusive father come to light.